 |Nikon D5||Y||stereo||mono||Y||Y||mini||3.0||-||-||-||Nikon D5|

 |Nikon D3||Y||none||none||-||-||mini||2.0||-||-||-||Nikon D3|

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark III does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark III or the Leica SL – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.